matbia/instaling-bot/README.md

 * Word length based delay

 ## Usage
-Paste the contents of bot.js file into JavaScript console (Ctrl + Shift + J on Chrome, Ctrl + Shift + K on Firefox) If you want to change the delay of some function, edit related variable at the top of the file.
+Paste the contents of bot.js file into JavaScript console (Ctrl + Shift + J on Chrome, Ctrl + Shift + K on Firefox).

+If you want to change the delay of some function, edit related variable at the top of the file.